The 20th Annual Olivia Andrews Tab RUN

 This is due to the coatings, debris and sugars and liquid left in the can.

 Our participation with the RMH is primarily our “TAB RUN”.
 This is a program where pop top tabs are collected annually in a competition that we coordinate.
-The Tab Run consists of a 70 mile round trip police escorted ride from Griffin back to the Doc Holliday BBQ & Blues Festival, and a presentation of awards to the groups who collect the most tabs.
-194 pounds of tabs from 18 participants were donated from our first ride in 1999 to over 4000 pounds from 800+ participants in 2011.
-This event gets bigger and better each year.
-In addition to the tab collection at the Tab Run, money is collected and distributed to them annually.
+The Tab Run consists of a 90 mile round trip police escorted ride from Griffin back to the Doc Holliday BBQ & Blues Festival, and a presentation of awards to the groups who collect the most tabs.
+194 pounds of tabs from 18 participants were donated from our first ride in 1999 to over 2500 pounds from 250+ participants in 2017.
+Annually, this event draws aprox. $10,000 in donations to the RMHC.
 Our involvement helps them offset the costs required to provide their services to local families.

 The money raised benefits The Ronald McDonald House Charities in our area.
 They provide lodging and meals to parents of children that are hospitalized.
 The idea behind the Ronald McDonald House is simple: provide a “home-away-from-home” for families of seriously ill children who are receiving treatment at nearby hospitals.
 Some children need to travel great distances to get the medical attention they need.
 In-hospital treatment may last one day, one year, or even longer.
 For the families of these children, accommodations can be hard to come by; options are often limited to costly hotels or unforgiving hospital chairs and benches.
 The Ronald McDonald House provides a comfortable, supportive alternative for these families.
 It serves as a temporary residence near the medical facility where family members can sleep, eat, relax and find support from other families in similar situations.

 - There has been over 55,000 pounds @ $1 per pound plus entry fees and other donations……… Lots of Smiles